-Supervisors, Unit Executives, and Judges must take appropriate action when they learn of reliable information of wrongful conduct, such as sexual, racial, or other discriminatory harassment, which may include informing the appropriate Chief Judge.
+Supervisors, Unit Executives, and Judges must take appropriate action when they learn of reliable information of wrongful conduct, which may include informing the appropriate Chief Judge.

 IV.
 OPTIONS FOR RESOLUTION

 The Judiciary's goal is to address wrongful conduct as soon as possible and to provide multiple, flexible options for doing so.
 An Employee is always free to address a conduct issue directly with the person who allegedly committed wrongful conduct or to contact a colleague, supervisor, Unit Executive, Judge, Chief Judge, or other individual to discuss or address the situation.
 This Policy provides the following additional options, and Employees may choose the option(s) that best fit their needs and comfort level.